Ocramius/ocramius.github.com/source/_posts/2015-01-06-when-to-declare-classes-final.md

     <li>
-        The <code>setDb</code> method is not covered by the <code>RegistrationServiceInterface</code>, therefore we can only use it when we strictly couple our code with the <code>SwitchableDbRegistrationService</code>, which destroys the purpose of the contract itself in some contexts.
+        The <code>setDb</code> method is not covered by the <code>RegistrationServiceInterface</code>, therefore we can only use it when we strictly couple our code with the <code>SwitchableDbRegistrationService</code>, which defeats the purpose of the contract itself in some contexts.
     </li>
     <li>
-        The <code>setDb</code> switches dependencies at runtime, which may not be correctly handled by the <code>RegistrationService</code> logic in all cases, and may lead to bugs.
+        The <code>setDb</code> method changes dependencies at runtime, and that may not be supported by the <code>RegistrationService</code> logic, and may as well lead to bugs.
     </li>
     <li>
         Maybe the <code>setDb</code> method was introduced because of a bug in the original implementation: why